matrix-org/matrix-spec-proposals/proposals/2778-appservice-login.md

 Given the rest of the matrix eco-system does this with /login, and /login is already extensible with `type`, it would create more work for all parties involved for little benefit.

+Finally, `POST /register` does already return a `device_id`, `access_token` for appservice users by default.
+However critically this means that bridges will need to be designed to store the access_token and device_id from the point of creating the user, so older bridges would be unable to get an access token for existing users as `POST /register` would fail.
+It would difficult to log out these tokens if they got exposed additionally, as the AS would not be able to fetch a new access token.
+Furthermore, the ability to generate access tokens for real users who registered elsewhere would not be possible with this mechanism.

 ## Security considerations

 Appservices could use this new functionality to generate devices for any userId that are within it's namespace e.g. setting the